 So, can I ask my question now?
 If I have to address this issue of whether it’s okay to flirt with a brother or not then I need you to be sincere and answer my questions as I ask them.
 Is it okay for a brother to smile at you, buy you gifts almost every day and yet go under the umbrella of being just a friend?
 Don’t give me that look that says “Jewel, there is really nothing wrong with brothers being caring”

-I know that too and appreciate the cares but extremely caring?
+I know that too and appreciate the care but extremely caring?
 Even to the point of sending love notes every morning and late at night is just a disaster waiting to happen and you can attest to that.
-Okay, let me tone down my spirituality now and give you another illustration which I’m sure several ladies find repulsive.
+Okay, let me tone down my spirituality now and give you another illustration that I’m sure several ladies find repulsive.
 That is a man extending touches here and there while talking to them.

 Just imagine your choir director rubbing your shoulders or always going for a tight embrace even when you are obviously uncomfortable or sensitive to touch.
 Sometimes, when I go for a firm handshake with a brother rather than a hug, most persons dismiss me as being overly spiritual and protective.
 What they don’t understand is that we all have different body language and sensitivity to touches